 - Cysts – As the nodules set even further into the skin, they reach the deeper layers and become cysts.
 Cystic acne is painful to touch and have pronounced redness around them.
 They signify a severe level of infection of the hair follicle.

-- Help From Dermatologist -A dermatologist can help you to identify the root cause of your pimples by thoroughly analyzing your skin, your medical history, and your lifestyle and eating habits.
+- Medical Diagnosis – A dermatologist can help you to identify the root cause of your pimples by thoroughly analyzing your skin, your medical history, and your lifestyle and eating habits.
 A precise identification can help to devise an apt treatment plan that will give the best results.
 Doctors can prescribe you with oral and topical medications depending on how severe your pimples are.
-Isotretinoin and antibiotics are the most commonly prescribed medications.
-For mild to moderate pimples, even chemical peels may be recommended by the doctor to remove the dead skin cells build-up and exfoliate the skin well.
-For cysts and nodules, medications such as isotretinoin along with medicated cleansers and moisturizers are recommended by dermatologists.

 - Light Therapy – Blackheads, whiteheads, and some moderate pimples can be treated by exposure to different wavelengths of visible light.